Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/optimizers.rst

 				  the optimal point with a certain maximum distance.
 Does not require the hessian to be positive definite and its steps are often much cheaper to compute than cubic time.
-:doxy:`Quickprop`                 Approximates the objective function locally as a parabola with independent variables.
 :doxy:`SteepestDescent`           Follows the gradient in the direction of steepest descent with fixed step size.
 ================================  =================================================================================